 Legally, a distinction is made between a contract of employment (Arbeitsvertrag), a freelance contract (Freier Dienstvertrag), and a contract for works (Werkvertrag).

 If no written employment contract is concluded, employees and independent (freelance) contractors receive a statement of terms and conditions (Dienstzettel) immediately on the commencement of the employment relationship.

 Contracts for Work (Werkverträge)

 The conventional contract of employment in a permanent employment relationship with all its rights (leave entitlement, protection against dismissal, social insurance, etc.) and obligations continues to be the most common.

 Part-time employees are subject to the same labor legislation rules as full-time employees.
 They have (except in marginal employment) the same insurance protection (sickness, accident, unemployment, and pension).

 The same applies to fixed-term employment contracts, although there are no notice periods since the employment relationship ceases at the end of the contract.

 Apprentices (trainees) in all sectors must conclude their contracts of apprenticeship in writing for under-age apprentices, their legal representatives have to agree as well.
 Apprentices enjoy full insurance protection (sickness, accident, unemployment, and pension insurance) and have special protection against dismissal.

 Seasonal workers in the hotel and catering trade are subject to special collective treaty provisions regarding their working time; there is full social insurance protection.

-Agency workers enjoy full insurance protection but are, to some extent, covered by statutory provisions specific to them (e.g., short-term dismissal protection).
+Agency workers enjoy full insurance protection but are, to some extent, covered by specific statutory provisions (e.g., short-term dismissal protection).

 There are collective agreements in Austria.
-The intention behind collective agreements is to ensure minimum wages, standards, and other important working conditions without the state’s involvement.
+Collective agreements aim to ensure minimum wages, standards, and other important working conditions without the state’s involvement.

 Collective agreements are concluded between representatives of the employer and the employees who have the capacity to enter into such agreements.
-Alongside the minimum wage, they also regulate other essential labor law provisions (such as arrangements regarding pay, flexible working hours and the termination of the employment relationship, etc.).
+Alongside the minimum wage, they also regulate other essential labor law provisions (such as arrangements regarding pay, flexible working hours, the termination of the employment relationship, etc.).